E. Jean Carroll v. Donald J. Trump: Deposition of Trump (October 2022)

-Lawsuit alleging battery and defamation (November 2022–present)
+Lawsuit alleging battery and defamation (November 2022–August 2026)

 Expansion to battery claim (Carroll II; November 2022)

 On November 24, 2022, Carroll sued Trump for battery under the Adult Survivors Act (a law passed the previous May which allows sexual-assault victims to file civil suits beyond expired statutes of limitations).
 Carroll made a renewed claim of defamation, citing Trump's statements on Truth Social from October.
 The second suit alleges that: Trump manhandled Carroll, "pulled down her tights", groped around her genitals and raped her; this reputedly left Carroll unable to develop sexual relationships.
 Carroll sought unspecified damages for the two charges and for Trump to retract his Truth Social statements about her.
 Lawyers for Trump said in a December 19 court filing that they would request a dismissal of the lawsuit partially on the basis that the New York law is invalid due to its allegedly contradicting the state's constitution regarding due process.
 Judge Kaplan set the trial date for April 25, 2023, and denied the request to dismiss the lawsuit.

 As the case is the second to be called E. Jean Carroll v.
 Donald J. Trump, it is distinguished by the name Carroll II in court documents.